Created: March 25, 2026

 ToolDescription

 request_taskPost a task (types: review, implement, fix, test, research, other).
 Use review for routine code review handoff.
-Supports priority, depends_on, idempotency_key, parent_task_id, and approval_required.
+Supports priority, depends_on, idempotency_key, parent_task_id, review_of_task_id, fixes_task_id, and approval_required.

 request_task_batchCreate multiple tasks atomically in a single transaction.
-Supports $N references (1-indexed) for intra-batch dependencies.
+Supports $N references (1-indexed) for dependencies, parent links, review links, and fix links.

 update_taskMove a task to a terminal status (done, failed, cancelled).
 Auto-releases the actor's locks on the task's files.
-Attach a result when useful.
+Use as a plain-string fallback or when structured completion is not useful.

 approve_taskApprove a task in approval_required status.
 Transitions to open/claimed (or blocked if deps unmet).